19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 Our annual Federal Court Boot Camp is a terrific program that provides a broad overview of most aspects of litigation.

-Don’t take our word for it – click on the Testimonials Tab above and see hundreds of comments from attorneys who have attended this program – new attorneys and experienced litigators returning to federal court.
+Don’t take our word for it – click on the Testimonials Tab above to see comments from attorneys who have attended this program over the years – new attorneys and experienced litigators returning to federal court.
 There you will see how valuable attendees feel it is to hear from judges, career District Court law clerks and experienced litigators on both sides of the aisle.

 Our Federal Court Boot Camp has taught thousands of attorneys across the country about the ins-and-outs of Federal Court, as well as general litigation strategies and skills.